wkriigel/project987/README.md

 - End‑to‑end system to collect, transform, rank and view Porsche listings.
 - Python pipeline produces CSVs; a Node API serves them to a React FE.

+Project Status
+- Paused as of 2025-11-19.
+See `REPO_STATUS.md` and `RESUME_GUIDE.md` for details and how to resume.

 Repo layout
 - Python: `x987-app/` (pipeline, scrapers, options, config)
 - Config: `x987-config/config.toml` (single canonical config)